XPRIZE/GLEXP-Team-KitkitSchool/README.md

 # Kitkit School

-Kitkit School consists of five apps as following:
+Kitkit School consists of nine apps as following:

 1. Launcher
 * A home screen app, from where other apps are launched.

 2. Lock Screen
 * This app appears when the device wakes up.
 * The device will be unlocked by touching the Kitkit School icon in the middle.

 3. Library
 * A collection of videos and books for children to enjoy.
 * Video will play in place, while a separate book viewer will open to read a book.

 4. Book Viewer
 * Book viewer app, which reads aloud most of books.
 The app will also read each word when one is touched.

 5. Main App
 * Main learning app with tailored curriculum.

-The first three apps (Launcher, LockScreen, Library) are built using Android Studio, while the other two (Book Viewer and MainApp) are made upon cocos2d-x engine.
+6. Blackboard
+7. Drawing
+8. Drum
+9. Marimba
+* Additional tools/toys as rewards

+Most of the apps above share code from kitkitshcoollogger
+10. KitkitSchoolLogger
+* not a stand-alone app, but the code is shared among other apps

+Book Viewer and MainApp are made upon cocos2d-x engine, while others are native Android apps written in Java

 # Build Environment #

 This section describes the build environment we were using.
 Please note that we've used macOS version 10.11 and 10.12.
 It may work with other OS/Tool versions, but not verified.

 1. Download Cocos2dx-3.10